JuliaLang/julia/doc/stdlib/base.rst

 .. function:: rsearch(string, chars, [start])

-   Similar to ``search``, but returning the last occurance of the given characters within the given string, searching in reverse from ``start.''.
+   Similar to ``search``, but returning the last occurance of the given characters within the given string, searching in reverse from ``start``.

 .. function:: searchindex(string, substring, [start])